-1. Connect the analog signal source, and select the correct input on the display.

-2. Input a 100% black video signal.
+- 1. Connect the analog signal source, and select the correct input on the display. - 2.
+Input a 100% black video signal.

-3. In the software, select the Advanced Analog tab in the Display Settings dialog.
-If the Analog Offset Base and

-Analog Gain slider controls are enabled, then the display model supports adjustment of the settings via software, and skip to step 6.
-Otherwise, click the Enable Expert OSD Mode button to enable access to this OSD menu.
+3. In the software, select the Advanced Analog tab in the Display Settings dialog and click the Enable Export OSD Mode button.
+If the Analog Offset Base and Analog Gain slider controls are enabled, then the display model supports adjustment of the settings via software, and skip to step 6.
+Otherwise the controls must be adjusted via the OSD.